jdhenshaw/scousepy/README.rst

 Note that for interactive fitting with pyspeckit you may need to customise your matplotlib configuration.
 Namely, if you're using ``scousepy`` on a Mac you will most likely need to change your backend from 'macosx' to 'Qt5Agg' (or equiv.).
-You can find some information about how to do this [here](https://matplotlib.org/users/customizing.html#customizing-matplotlib).
+You can find some information about how to do this `here <https://matplotlib.org/users/customizing.html#customizing-matplotlib>`_

 Installation
 ------------